krpow/covid19-final-project/index.md

 ## Hi!
 This is Kristine, welcome to my portfolio:)

-You can use the [editor on GitHub](https://github.com/krpow/kristinepau.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown